 The data in Table 1 reveals the input problems viz. 'unavailability of recommended chemicals for plant protection measures' (69.00 MPS) which was ranked first followed by 'more requirement of fertilizers and manures for chickpea' (68.00 MPS) and 'unavailability of improved seeds at the time of sowing' (44.00 MPS) ranked second and last by the beneficiary farmers, respectively.
 In case of non-beneficiary farmers, 'unavailability of improved seeds at the time of sowing' (65.00 MPS) which was ranked first followed by 'unavailability of fertilizers at the time of sowing' (62.00 MPS) and 'more requirements of fertilizers and manures for chickpea' (42.00 MPS) ranked second and last, respectively.

-Table1: Input Problems being faced by farmers in adoption of chickpea cultivation technologies
+Table1: Input problems being faced by farmers in adoption of chickpea cultivation technologies